zaceno/hyperlit/README.md

 ### Transform to plain function calls with Babel

 This library is meant to let you write html-like views that can be rendered in the browser without any build step.
 Still, you might eventually perfer the parsing to be taken care of by your build-toolchain in order to get faster renders.
 Of course you should be able to do so!
-Simply add this plugin to your babel config:
+Simply add `babel-plugin-hyperlit` to your babel config.
+In `package.json` for example, it looks like this:

 ```
 "babel": {